M-0612/challenge-app-deployment/README.md

 # ImmoEliza Real-Estate Price Predictor 📊🏠

 Welcome to the **ImmoEliza Real-Estate Price Predictor**!
-This Streamlit app allows users to interact with a trained machine learning model to predict the price of real estate properties in Belgium, based on user entries of feature values such as for living area, building condition, location, etc.

-## Description

 This app is the fourth and final phase of the *ImmoEliza project*, which is part of the BeCode Data Science and AI Bootcamp.

-The project's purpose is to deliver a Streamlit-based application that integrates a K-Nearest Neighbors (KNN) regression model, allowing users to estimate real estate prices interactively.
+The project's purpose is to deliver a Streamlit-based application that integrates a K-Nearest Neighbors (KNN) regression model, allowing users to estimate real estate prices for Belgium, based on user entries of feature values such as for living area, building condition, location, etc.

+The provided map shows the location of the selected commune using coordinates from the original dataset.
+A toggle switch allows users to enable or disable a heatmap displaying prices per square meter across Belgium.
+When enabled, the heatmap visually highlights areas with lower to higher property prices, offering the users insights into regional pricing patterns.

 **Limitations:**